rails/rails/guides/source/action_view_overview.md

 Overview of all the helpers provided by Action View
 ---------------------------------------------------

 The following is only a brief overview summary of the helpers available in Action View.
-It's recommended that you review the API Documentation, which covers all of the helpers in more detail, but this should serve as a good starting point.
+It's recommended that you review the [API Documentation](http://api.rubyonrails.org/classes/ActionView/Helpers.html), which covers all of the helpers in more detail, but this should serve as a good starting point.

 ### ActiveRecordHelper
+TODO: Is it me or there's no ActiveRecordHelper? *Agis-*

 The Active Record Helper makes it easier to create forms for records kept in instance variables.
-You may also want to review the [Rails Form helpers guide](form_helpers.html).
+You may also want to review the [Rails Form helpers guide](http://guides.rubyonrails.org/form_helpers.html).

 #### error_message_on